Robert Trias: Legacy

-Trias formed the United States Karate Association in 1946, which continued after his passing until 1989.
-An arm of the USKA was the Trias International Society, which honored the outstanding competitors of the USKA in its heyday.
+Trias formed the United States Karate Association in 1948, which continued after his passing until 1989.
+An arm of the USKA was the Trias International Society, which honored the outstanding competitors of the USKA.
 The Trias International Society froze all new inductions after Master Trias' passing.
 Trias International members carried on the tradition by forming extended halls of fame such as USKK Bushido International Society, USKA (alliance) Hall of Fame, Hawkes International Society, Bowles International Society, Rabino Shuri-Te Society, PKC Elite, and the International Warrior Society.

 Death

 Trias died from a stint of reoccurring illnesses.
-Including a number of infections and stage 2 cancer complications exaggerated by an unspecified preexisting condition on July 11, 1989, leaving multiple branches of the Shuri ryu system.
-Most of the highest ranks and Chief Instructors followed Johnny Pachivas of Miami, Florida, who held Shuri-ryu stlye-headship for a period of 11 years until his death in February of 2000.
-Pachivas was then followed by Robert Bowles in the formation of the International Shuri-ryu Association.
+Including a number of infections and stage 2 cancer complications exaggerated by an unspecified preexisting condition on July 11, 1989, leaving multiple branches of the Shuri-Ryu system.
+His daughter, Roberta Trias-Kelly, became the traditional inheritor of Shuri-Ryu.
+However, most of the highest ranks and Trias-appointed Chief Instructors followed Johnny Pachivas of Miami, Florida, who held Shuri-ryu style-headship for a period of 11 years until his death in February 2000.
+Pachivas was then followed by Robert Bowles who formed the International Shuri-Ryu Association.